turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 near call --accountId [ARTIST_ID] dev-1610108148519-8579413 add_to_market '{"token_id": "[TOKEN_ID]", "price": "1000000000000000000000000"}'
 ```

+This call function should return true if everything goes well.

 We can validate if our NFT is listed on the marketplace as expected using the view function `get_market_price` that takes `token_id` as the parameter.

 ```bash